ybisk/robot/README.md

 `python send-gcode.py` iterates through a gcode file (doesn't wait properly)

-`python range.py` calculate statistics about a gcode file for helping with placement
+`python range.py` calculate statistics about a gcode file for helping with placement and draw image/path